-Tuesday, July 31, 2018 – North Cape Day Ride
+Day 4 North Cape Day Ride

-Our campsite today is north of the town of Alberton along the ocean and is quite attractive, directly touching the beach.
+At Alberton, we can ride out to Northport Harbour.
+Northport has a restaurant and a marina, a very good spot for a break and some good photos.
+These docks are the landing place of Giant Bluefin tuna.
+This is a great seafood port.
+Our campsite today is at Jacques Cartier Park of the town of Alberton along the ocean and is quite attractive, directly touching the beach.
 You will want to spend some time here enjoying the ocean.

-Tuesday, July 31, 2018 – North Cape Day Ride 65 km (40 mi.)
+North Cape Day Ride 66 km (41 mi.)

-Wednesday, August 1, 2018 – Kildare – Cedar Dunes 68 km (42 mi.)
+Kildare – Cedar Dunes 68 km (42 mi.)

 Today’s ride should be among the favourite sections of the tour of most riders.
 On the west coast, the scenery is magnificent.
 The landscape is gently rolling and the traffic is low.
 We follow the coastline and visit a large fishing community.
 We stop our riding at Cedar Dunes, a wonderful large sandy beach and the end of a full day.

 Cedar Dunes – Abram-Village 67 km (42 mi.)